 Expert Legal Tip From Our Attorneys

-One of the most common ways insurance companies devalue arm and leg injury claims is by focusing on “delayed treatments.”
-If you wait too long to seek medical care or postpone follow-up visits, the defense may argue that your injury isn’t as severe as you claim, or that the incident didn’t cause it.
-To protect the value of your case, it is critical to seek treatment promptly and follow your doctor’s rehabilitation plan without delay.
-This ensures a consistent medical record that serves as strong evidence of your recovery timeline and the severity of your condition.
+One of the most common ways insurance companies challenge arm and leg injury claims is by focusing on “delayed treatment.”
+If you wait too long to seek medical care or postpone follow-up visits, the defense may argue that your injury is not as severe as claimed or that the incident did not cause it.

 Common Causes of Arm and Leg Injuries in Los Angeles

-Los Angeles is a bustling metropolis with heavy traffic and active construction zones.
+Los Angeles is a large metropolitan area with heavy traffic and active construction zones.
 From Downtown LA and Hollywood to Santa Monica and Beverly Hills, millions of residents move through these environments daily.
-Negligence in these areas frequently leads to severe orthopedic injuries.
+Negligence in these areas can lead to serious orthopedic injuries.

 According to Dignity Health, arm injuries frequently result from: